 While this sounds easy, nursing home abuse cases rarely ever are.
 These are the primary hurdles you need to get over to prove negligence by the nursing home.
 You will still need to prove damages and more.
 That is why we strongly recommend letting an attorney who specializes in these cases represent you.

 If you’re ready to file a claim for nursing home abuse, you want an experienced attorney on your side.
 These types of personal injury claims tend to be complicated and time-consuming.
-When you retain our nursing home neglect lawyers to represent you, we will navigate all the challenges with the Indiana legal system, so you don’t have to.
+When you retain our nursing home neglect lawyers in Indiana to represent you, we will navigate all the challenges with the Indiana legal system, so you don’t have to.

 Once the nursing home denies liability, offers a nominal sum, or the statute of limitations is approaching, we will file a lawsuit.
 During the litigation process, we will collect additional evidence.
 We will also speak with witnesses, exchange documents with the defense attorney, etc. The defense may call you to give a deposition as well.
 You want someone to protect your rights.
 Plus, fronting these costs can be very expensive.